pip-services3-dart/pip-services3-memcached-dart/README.md

 # <img src="https://uploads-ssl.webflow.com/5ea5d3315186cf5ec60c3ee4/5edf1c94ce4c859f2b188094_logo.svg" alt="Pip.Services Logo" width="200"> <br/> Memcached components for Dart

+Note: This package is not supported now.
+Dart has no driver for memcache with null safety supports.

 This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

 The Memcached module contains the following components: MemcachedLock and MemcachedCache for working with locks and cache on the Memcached server.